AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/sysadmin/assign-team-members-cloud-manager.md

 You are now ready to continue your onboarding journey by next reviewing the document [Setup Cloud Resources via Cloud Manager](/help/journey-onboarding/sysadmin/setup-cloud-resources-via-cloud-manager.md), where you will learn:

-1. For your team to be able to access cloud resources, you as a System Administrator assigned to the **Business Owner** role, you must first access and login to Cloud Manager.
+1. For other business owners to create programs, you as a System Administrator assigned to the **Business Owner** role, must first access and login to Cloud Manager.
 1. How a user with the **Business Owner** role can login and setup your cloud resources including your cloud Program and Environments.
 1. How users with the **Developer** and **Deployment Manager** roles can access Cloud Manager.